easystreetgames/Rob-Harris-Portfolio/React Script Reference/prototypes.md

 # Prototypes
 A prototype is a script that is used to create one or more copies of an object.
-A prototype can be defined as a global variable or it can be a n in-line definition.
+A prototype can be defined as a global variable or it can be an in-line definition.

+There are multiple ways to make protoype copies either when a script is paresed or later using an anim.
+The **Proto()** command and **$** notation create copies at parse-time.
+The **anim** anim and **make** anim create copies after the scene has started.

 ## Proto Command
 Prototype copies can be created when a script is parsed using the Proto() command.
 This command takes either a global variable ID or a quoted script and makes an object that is added to the current scene.